cscart/docs/en/user_guide/addons/import_from_shopify/index.rst

     :align: center
     :alt: "Administration → Sync data" page.

 Select a file or enter its url and click **Import**.
 After successful data importing, you will see how many new products/variations have been loaded.
 Shopify and CS-Cart differ in the meaning of some entities, including categories.
 So all the products imported from Shopify are the "products without category".
+In these cases CS-Cart creates such a category automatically.

 Multi-Vendor owners additionally choose the import mode: